BraveUlysses81/Premiership/README.md

 # premiership
 A web application for competitions of selecting professional soccer game results.
-It is based in the Java language and uses Servlets and
+It is based in the Java language and uses Servlets and the JPA framework to allow a more seamless match with the MySQL database.
+The allowing for java classes to be treated like objects makes it much easier to write the logic and persist changes to the database.
+I currently have this application set up on a Digital Ocean VPS that runs basic Apache Tomcat as an application server.
+The war file is bundled by Maven and uploaded to the server when necessary.
+Otherwise, the data is kept in the MySQL DB that also exists on Digital Ocean in the same VPS.

 #The project files are separated into java code (src/premier) and jsp and others top level code (web content).
 Usernames and Passwords for the entries are already stored in a database.
 This data can be loaded by running